developertyrone/picgroup/README.md

 7. generate folder according to settings and files entries [done]
 8. move files to correspondent folder
 9. make things concurrency mode (if possible) [done]
-10. support more file format
+10. support more file format [ARW, mp4]
 11. fuzzy file grouping
 12. Read number of cpu to concurrency [done]
 13. Enhance to integrate with golang cli framework